 But it wasn't always that way for me during this 18 months of being engaged.
 Not by a long shot.

-You're just being extra scrutinizing -- and that is fine.
-In fact, it's wise.
+You’re just being extra scrutinizing — and that is fine.
+In fact, it’s wise.
+In all the little wedding details.
+They don’t like it when you exclude them.

 You can't see that; they aren't showing you their anxiety in its true form.